ThomasWrobel/Gwtish/README.md

 - Build complex layouts using various panels;

-(recently split from my meshexplorer project, so details are still there for now)
+(recently split from my meshexplorer project, so some details are still there for now)

 see;
 https://github.com/ThomasWrobel/MeshExplorerGDX/wiki/Gwtish-widget-examples